Russia, US to name negotiators on ending Ukraine war - World News

 Russia, US to name negotiators on ending Ukraine war

-This handout picture taken and released by the Russian Foreign Ministry on their "X" social media account shows Russia's Foreign Minister Sergey Lavrov (2nd-L), Russian presidential aide Yury Ushakov (3rd-L) speaking with US Secretary of State Marco Rubio (2nd-R), National Security Advisor Mike Waltz (R), and Middle East envoy Steve Witkoff (2nd-R behind) after their meeting at Riyadh's Diriyah Palace on Feb.
-18, 2025.

-Russia and the United States will name teams to negotiate a path to ending the war in Ukraine, the powers decided on Tuesday in discussions that drew a rebuke from Kiev over its exclusion.
+Russia and the United States on Tuesday agreed to establish teams to negotiate a path to ending the war in Ukraine after talks that drew a strong rebuke from Kiev over its exclusion.

-Washington noted European nations would have to have a seat at the negotiating table "at some point", after the first high-level official Washington-Moscow talks since the 2022 invasion of Ukraine.
+Washington noted European nations would have to have a seat at the negotiating table "at some point", following the first high-level official Washington-Moscow talks since the 2022 invasion of Ukraine.

 Some European leaders, alarmed by President Donald Trump's overhaul of U.S. policy on Russia, fear Washington will make serious concessions to Moscow and re-write the continent's security arrangement in a Cold War-style deal.